Platanor Technologies

 Security is therefore not optional - it is a fundamental requirement for any connected device.

-One Team - Full Stack
+One Solution - Full Stack

 Hardware, firmware, device software, and backend integration are designed together.